-The CAT looks at 500 cybersecurity components and helps banks assess the controls they have (or don’t have) in place.
+The CAT looks at approximately 500 cybersecurity components and helps banks assess the controls they have (or don’t have) in place.

 One of the ways it does this is by helping security professionals understand cybersecurity maturity across five domains.

-The CAT categorizes controls across five domains:
+Broadly speaking, the CAT categorizes security controls for compliance audits across five domains: